License GuideSOC 21-1012

 How to Get a School Counselor License.

-To become licensed across most states, you'll follow a consistent path.
+To get licensed across most states, you'll need to follow a five-step path.
 First, complete accredited education in your field.
-Next, pass either a national or state exam.
-You'll need supervised experience under a licensed professional, which requirements vary by state.
-A background check is standard.
-After earning your license, maintain it through continuing education before each renewal.
-Hour minimums, degree requirements, and experience periods differ across the 43 states, so check your specific state's rules.
+Next, pass a national or state exam.
+Then gain supervised experience (hours vary by state).
+You'll also need to pass a background check.
+Finally, complete continuing education before each license renewal.
+Requirements differ state to state, so check your specific state's minimums for education hours, degree level, and experience duration.

 1